-Master's Students - Must register for a minimum of 9 credits each semester for the first 3 semesters that they receive tuition benefits and a minimum of 3 credit hours in the fourth semester.
+Master's Students - Must register for a minimum of nine (9) credits each semester for the first three (3) semesters that they receive tuition benefits and a minimum of three (3) credit hours in the 4th semester.

-Doctoral Students with a Master's degree in the same or related field upon initial admission to the Graduate School - Must register for a minimum of 9 credits for each semester for the 6 semesters that they receive tuition benefits.
+Doctoral Students with a Master's degree in the same or related field upon initial admission to the Graduate School - Must register for a minimum of nine (9) credits for each semester for the first six (6) semesters that they receive tuition benefits and a minimum of three (3) credit hours in the 7th and 8th semester.

-Doctoral Students without a Master's degree in the same or related field upon initial admission to the Graduate School - Must register for a minimum of 9 credits for each semester for the first 8 semesters that they receive tuition benefits and a minimum of 3 credit hours in the 9th and 10th semester.
+Doctoral Students without a Master's degree in the same or related field upon initial admission to the Graduate School - Must register for a minimum of nine (9) credits for each semester for the first eight (8) semesters that they receive tuition benefits and a minimum of three (3) credit hours in the 9th and 10th semester.